Preventing the spread of COVID-19

 Plenty of space and fresh air

 The ferries have an advantage when it comes to preventing the spread of infection, namely that we have plenty of space at our disposal and access to a sea of fresh air.
+Quite literally!
+In addition, our gas ferries MS Bergensfjord and MS Stavangerfjord have a capacity of 1500 passengers.
+To continue ensuring the safety of our passengers, we have reduced the capacity to less than 1000 passengers.
+This way, we furthermore comply with the requirements for distance off the health authorities.

 Everyone must do their part